 Ebute Ikorodu Lagos, Nigeria Travel Guide

 The Ebute Ikorodu Jetty stands as a major transportation hub, offering dynamic views of the Lagos Lagoon.
-Notice the ebb and flow of daily life as ferries go between mainland Ikorodu to Lagos Island.
+Notice the ebb and flow of everyday life as ferries go between mainland Ikorodu to Lagos Island.

 These major landmarks offer a broader understanding of Lagos beyond Ebute Ikorodu.